pavanprabhu2000/unity/README.md

 step 4:-in advance settings check the box "use hardware accleration when avilable"

-step 5:-(when the above steps are completed) run the (index.html) file in mozila browser enjoy the solar system :-)
+step 5:-(when the above steps are completed) run the (index.html) file in mozila browser.

+enjoy the solar system :-)